Search

 Before we explore recipes, let's take a moment to appreciate the perks of DIY birdseed:

-Customizable – Attract specific bird species by tailoring your mix.
-Want more cardinals?
-More sunflower seeds.
-Love woodpeckers?
-Toss in some peanuts.
+Customizable: Attract specific bird species by tailoring your mix.
+Want to encourage more cardinals?
+Include more sunflower seeds.
+Hoping for woodpeckers?
+Peanuts are a good bet

-Healthier – No weird preservatives or filler seeds that end up scattered on the ground.
+Healthier: By choosing your ingredients, you can avoid some of the preservatives and filler seeds that might end up scattered on the ground.

 Now, let's talk recipes!